 Marissa is a veterinary technician, trainer, and behavioral counselor at Oakcrest Pet Hospital.
-After earning her degree at Colby Community College, she went on to graduate from the Animal Behavior College and receive her certification in Fear-Free Handling.
-You will see her working with pets around the hospital to make their visits less stressful and more enjoyable and helping clients tackle troublesome behaviors with their pets.
+She earned her technical degree at Colby Community College in 2005 and then pursued her certification in dog training from the Animal Behavior College.
+Over the years, she has continued to further her education in animal behavior and recently became certified in Fear-Free Handling.
+You will see her working with pets around the hospital to make their visits less stressful and helping clients tackle troublesome behaviors with their pets.
 In addition to her work with the patients, she offers group classes and private lessons to help people better communicate with their dogs.
 Below you will find information about her services:

 Canine behavior is very complex.
 Some issues are easily fixed, while others take time and can never be fixed (just managed).
 Problem behaviors include anything from jumping on people, running out open doors, barking, resource guarding, inter-dog aggression, and storm/noise phobias.
-If you have questions about a your dog's behavior, please give us a call and set up a private lesson.
-The earlier we can work on these problems, the better the outcome will be.
+Marissa can help you work one-on-one with your pet to correct or control these troublesome behaviors.

-Basic classes are for dogs 24 weeks and older.
-Classes are held once a week at Oakcrest Pet Hospital for six weeks.
-Marissa works on leash walking, sit, stay, down, and other basic commands.
+Basic classes are designed for dogs 24 weeks and older.
+They are held in a group setting with approximately 3-6 dogs.
+They meet once a week in the evenings for six weeks at Oakcrest Pet Hospital.
+Marissa will help you train your dog to properly walk on a leash, sit, stay, lay down, and other basic commands.
 Please call for availability.

-Puppy classes are for puppies 10 weeks to 15 weeks old.
-Classes are once a week at Oakcrest Pet Hospital for four weeks.
-Marissa will work on basic commands and puppy socialization.
+Puppy classes are designed for puppies 10 weeks to 15 weeks old.
+They are held in a group setting with approximately 3-6 dogs.
+They meet once a week in the evenings for four weeks at Oakcrest Pet Hospital.
+Marissa will help you train your puppy on basic commands and socialization with people and other dogs.
 Please call for availability.